google/fonts/cc-by-sa/knowledge/modules/introducing_type/lessons/introducing_variable_fonts/content.md

 However, the real power of variable fonts is that you can have *any* axis for any variable the type designer chooses, and *combine* them.
 Slant?
 Yes.
 Width?
 Yes.
 [Optical size](/glossary/optical_sizes)?
 Yes. *[Temperature?!?](https://codepen.io/mandymichael/pen/pxXNbr)* Yes!
 And all of the above, used in concert.

 By the way, it’s important to note that familiar style names—light, regular, bold, etc. for weight, or condensed, normal, wide etc. for width—still appear in font menus when variable font families are installed.
-(They’re referred to technically as “named [instances](/glossary/instance)”.)
+They’re referred to technically as “named [instances](/glossary/instance).”
 So, using variable fonts doesn’t mean waving goodbye to the labels and conveniently-shared styles that we’ve been used to.

 <figure>